Zappic3/AutomaticVencordReinstaller/README.md

 # Automatic Vencord Installer

-This repository contains a Batch Script that automates the process of downloading, running, and cleaning up the [Vencord CLI](https://github.com/Vendicated/Vencord).
+This repository contains a Batch Script that automates the process of downloading, running, and cleaning up the latest version of the [Vencord CLI](https://github.com/Vendicated/Vencord).

 ## Features